duracelltomi/gtm4wp/readme.txt

 = 1.18 =

+* Fixed: error while checking the new customer status in WooCommerce on the order received page (thanks [morvy](https://github.com/morvy))
+* Fixed: Call to a member function get_meta() on null error on WooCommerce order received page (thanks [Dekadinious](https://github.com/Dekadinious))
 * Updated: WordPress and WooCommerce compatibility
 * Updated: Deprecated Google Optimize integration as the tool is sunsetting in September 2023
 * Added: Create a cookie named block_gtm4wp_geoip after a specific user selected cookie preferences.
 Set the value to either "yes", "true", "on" or "1" and the GeoIP (and weather API) feature will be disabled for that particular user